hackall360/auto-coder/docs/README.md

 - Browse upcoming enhancements and historical notes inside [`docs/plans/`](./plans).
 - Jump straight to the Auto-Coder runtime deep dive with [`runtime.md`](./autocoder/runtime.md).
+- Preview the new terminal interface in the [Text UI overview](./autocoder/README.md#%F0%9F%96%A5%EF%B8%8F-text-ui-overview).
 - Need API coverage?
 Start at [`app/api/`](./LMStudio/app/api/) inside the LM Studio docs for endpoint and tool-call specifics.
 - Looking for evaluation data?
 Review the [`LMF2-2.6B`](./LMF2/LMF2-2.6B) folder for example prompts and benchmarks.